• Skip to primary navigation

 Obedience training is vital to raising a well-behaved Schipperke.

 However, Schipperke training isn’t the easiest — these willful pups require plenty of patience.
-They’re active and alert and tend to bark excessively without consistent training.
+They’re active, alert, and tend to bark excessively without consistent dog training.

 Puppies need short but frequent bouts of exercise with plenty of positive reinforcement.

-For first-time dog owners, the breed can be a real challenge.
+For first-time dog owners, the breed can be challenging.

-These dogs are stubborn and independent, so you must also be determined.
+These dogs are stubborn and independent, so you must be determined.

-Don’t raise your voice; the breed likes to bark, and they’ll only get louder if you do too.
+Don’t raise your voice; the breed likes to bark, and it will only get louder if you do.

 Schipperkes are curious and like to find ways outside, so invest in a microchip or at least have your phone number on the collar.